 Searching for words will retrieve any photo or video in Google Photos that mention that word.
 There are countless uses for this as a genealogist.
 In the example I showed in the video, photos of tombstones can be retrieved simply by searching for the surname that appears on the tombstone.
 This text recognition applies to all types of text including newspaper articles, signs and more.
 Again, we must keep in mind that Google Photos isn’t perfect and will have difficulty reading text that is unclear.

-Made For You Content in Google Photos
+Create New Content in Google Photos

 Google Photos creates fun projects and content using the photos and videos in your account including: